Plantastic-ada/Plantastic/frontend/README.md

 include react-aria= Over 50 components with built-in behavior, adaptive interactions, top-tier accessibility, and internationalization out of the box, ready for your styles. https://react-spectrum.adobe.com/react-aria/index.html

-29/08 :
+~~29/08 :
-Implements floating action button for add a plant in the home page.
+Implements floating action button for add a plant in the home page.~~

+12/09 :
-Left to do :
+In middle in the header styling.
+Directions to implements Left to do :
-- Weird div on the left
+-~~Weird div on the left~~
 - Header
 - Profile
-- Water button
+- Watering button
 - plant card & mocks?
 - see how to implements shapes
 - explore the accessibility button
+- highlight icon if on page

 TODO:
 - HOME PAGE
+- IMPROVE RESPONSIVENESS ON NAV BAR
 - TESTS AUTH
 - REDIRECTION WHEN REGISTER TO LOGIN PAGE
 - IMPLEMENT PWA